 Modern Languages are core subjects for GCSE/IGCSE in all leading Independent Schools in the UK.
 At Merchant Taylors' we lay considerable importance on the necessity to reach at least a competent level in a minimum of one foreign language.
 In addition to language skills, you will acquire knowledge of contemporary issues gleaned through the study of multimedia resources and short literary extracts and you will gain a study skillset that is different to all other subjects taught in the school.
-Furthermore, many Russell Group universities either require or recommend a GCSE/IGCSE language qualification as a minimum entrance requirement for their courses.
+Languages are part of the EBacc and are recommended by the DoE (Department of Education) as facilitating subjects for university entry.
 Recent government initiatives have also sought to counteract the desperate shortage of linguists in the UK and, needless to say, your university and career prospects are considerably enhanced with a language qualification.
 If you have enjoyed your Fourth Form introduction to German or Spanish, you are already very well-placed to explore a second language further and acquire a second, increasingly valuable, qualification.